Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#parallel-access "Previous section in reading order")]   [[\>](#nc_005finq_005flibvers "Next section in reading order")]       [[\<\<](#Datasets "Beginning of this chapter or previous chapter")]   [[Up](#Datasets "Up section")]   [[\>\>](#Groups "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------------- ----------------------------------------------------------------- --- --------------------------------------------------------------------- -------------------------------- ---------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.3 Get error message corresponding to error status: nc\_strerror {.section}
+2.3 Get error message corresponding to error status: nc\_strerror
 -----------------------------------------------------------------

 The function nc\_strerror returns a static reference to an error message